BemwaMalak/Task-Image-Similarity-for-Sofa-Furniture/README.md

 1. Ensure tests pass: `python manage.py test`
 2. Update documentation if needed
+3. Run isort and black in the root directory to ensure proper formatting (PEP8)
-3. Submit a pull request
+4. Submit a pull request

 ## License